credativ/plutono/docs/sources/variables/formatting-multi-value-variables.md

 # Multi-value variables

 Interpolating a variable with multiple values selected is tricky as it is not straight forward how to format the multiple values into a string that is valid in the given context where the variable is used.
-Grafana tries to solve this by allowing each data source plugin to inform the templating interpolation engine what format to use for multiple values.
+Plutono tries to solve this by allowing each data source plugin to inform the templating interpolation engine what format to use for multiple values.

-> **Note:** The **Custom all value** option on the variable must be blank for Grafana to format all values into a single string.
-If leave it blank, then the Grafana concatenates (adds together) all the values in the query.
+> **Note:** The **Custom all value** option on the variable must be blank for Plutono to format all values into a single string.
+If leave it blank, then the Plutono concatenates (adds together) all the values in the query.
 Something like `value1,value2,value3`.
 If a custom `all` value is used, then instead the value will be something like `*` or `all`.

 ## Multi-value variables with a Graphite data source